Diyahp/Stock-Market/README.md

 <h2>Stock Market Analysis</h2>
-This project analyzes the stock market data of Apple,Microsoft,3M,Tesla<br>
+This project looks into the dynamic world of the stock market, focusing on four prominent players: Apple (AAPL), Microsoft (MSFT), 3M (MMM), and Tesla (TSLA).
+By dissecting their recent performance, we aim to uncover valuable insights and potential investment opportunities.<br>
 <h3><b>Getting Started</b></h3>
 This Project requires the following libraries:
 <ul>i.yfinance</ul>